appt-org/appt-website/src/data/code-samples/en/accessible-authentication/swiftui.md

 ## Text content type

-In SwiftUI, you need to ensure that the [`TextField`](https://developer.apple.com/documentation/swiftui/textfield) elements used for authentication are properly marked up for the password manager to identify them.
-This means applying correct [`textContentType`](https://developer.apple.com/documentation/swiftui/view/textcontenttype(_:)-ufdv) modifier for the username and password fields.
+In SwiftUI, ensure that the [`TextField`](https://developer.apple.com/documentation/swiftui/textfield) elements used for authentication are properly marked up for the password manager to identify them.
+This means applying correct [`textContentType`](https://developer.apple.com/documentation/swiftui/view/textcontenttype(_:)-ufdv) modifier for input fields.
 Password managers typically recognize fields by these properties and can automatically fill in the credentials for the user.

 ```swift
 struct LoginView: View {